Which social media platform is the best for schools?

 If I were to give out possible platforms that I think you can join in promoting your school based on the data I have.

-I’d say Facebook (because this is the largest of all platforms, and it has almost all category of people having accounts on it), then LinkedIn, and Instagram.
+I’d say Facebook (because this is the largest of all platforms, and it has almost all categories of people having accounts on it), then LinkedIn, and Instagram.
 (YouTube, depending on your budget….this can be a great platform for engagement ).

 Social Media Marketing is for Every business.